mghgroenen/MasterThesis/README.md

 The analytical part of my original master's thesis from 2018, but done using Python in 2020.
-Used as a final exercise after a period of learning data analysis in Python.
+Done as a final exercise after a period of learning data analysis in Python.
 The files in this repository contain the code and the final document (in Dutch).